jdhenke/celestrium/doc/paper.md

 To make this concrete, consider three plugins which interact with eachother.

-* GraphModel contains the underlying node and link objects which describe the currently visualize graph
+* GraphModel contains the underlying node and link objects which describe the currently visualized graph
 * GraphView is responsible for rendering the graph on the screen and listens for changes to the GraphModel
 * DataProvider listens to the GraphView for certain user actions and when fired, contacts the server and updates the GraphModel with new nodes or links with the server's response